awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

    No resources found.
    ```

-Endpoints that have been deleted do not incur any charges for Amazon SageMaker resources\.
+Endpoints that have been deleted do not incur any charges for SageMaker resources\.